osism/documentation/source/overview/deployment-models.rst

 =========================

-The deployment and administration of all services is centrally managed on a separate administaion node.
+The deployment and administration of all services is centrally managed on a separate administration node.
 In smaller environments, the manager node can be virtualized.
 The use of a bare-metal system is recommended.

 Optional infrastructure services (registry, installation, repository) are